 - High-protein foods are important for both pre-workout fueling and post-workout recovery.

-- This article includes five easy-to-make, high-protein recipes for you to incorporate into your diet.
+- This article includes five easy-to-make, high-protein recipes including protein powder desserts for you to incorporate into your diet.

 - Overnight Protein Oats